Maryland teacher arrested after fighting with student, police say

 The teacher was identified by police Saturday as 36-year-old Vivian Noirie.
 She faces charges of physical child abuse and second-degree assault.

-Detectives are also pursuing charges against the student in the juvenile court system, police said in the statement Saturday.
+Detectives are pursuing charges against the student in the juvenile court system, police said in the statement Saturday.

 The student was upset that the teacher called her parents the night before and approached the teacher, police said, citing the results of a preliminary investigation.